 Can you provide proof of the number of hours volunteered that could count towards my Community Service?

-Help From Home is a directory of 3rd party microvolunteering actions and as such does not run any of the opportunities featured on it’s website.
+Help From Home is a directory of nonprofit microvolunteering actions and as such does not run any of the opportunities featured on it’s website.
 We are therefore not in a position ourselves to verify any time spent on the microvolunteering actions.
-That said though, there are 4 possible routes as to how you might achieve your request:
+That said though, there are 3 possible routes as to how you might achieve your request:

-1) contact the 3rd party initiative directly, to see whether they will verify the time spent microvolunteering.
+1) contact the nonprofit directly, to see whether they will verify the time spent microvolunteering.
 Actions and their associated websites can be found through the coloured ‘Do Good’, ‘Green’ and ‘Advocacy’ buttons on our homepage

 2) if you live in the UK and are aged between 14 – 25, visit vInpsired who promote microvolunteering in tandem with us.
 They feature approx 70 actions from our website and have a method to record your time microvolunteered, although it does not involve signature verification

 3) take some screenshots of the actions you’ve completed and record the time you volunteered, based on the time as suggested on our website for each individual action.
 Refer to our Skills 4 You project for the procedure to create an ePortfolio of actions and how to demonstrate an action has been completed by yourself.
-You will need to confirm with the court / community service scheme administrator that this is an acceptable method.
+You will need to confirm with the volunteering hours scheme administrator that this is an acceptable method.